CodableJoy/FreeCodeCamp---Simon-Game/README.md

 # FreeCodeCamp---Simon-Game1

-This is the HTML，CSS and Javascript files for the Simon Game application I completed for the Free Code Camp front end development certificate.
+HTML，CSS and Javascript files for the Simon Game application I completed for the Free Code Camp front-end development certificate.

 You can find the complete project on Codepen here. https://codepen.io/codablejoy/pen/dJyvoX